Published by EZ Pool & Spa Supply on 05/17/2017

 From this point on you may cease using the monopersulfate, start introducing chlorine tablets to maintain chlorine levels, and test daily to establish sufficient chlorine readings.
 Expect your chlorine levels to take time – even a week or so – in order to get a steady hold.
 On average you should shock once per week minimum (more often if there is high heat, heavy swimmer load, or lots of rain).

-If the one thing that you liked about Baquacil was that it did not have a heavy chlorine smell, we at E-Z Test Pool Supplies recommend the Enjoy™ brand Sanitizer system which is easy to use, very effective at keeping your pool clean and algae free, and carries a low chlorine presence.
+If the one thing that you liked about Baquacil was that it did not have a heavy chlorine smell, we at EZ Pool & Spa Supplies recommend the Enjoy™ brand Sanitizer system which is easy to use, very effective at keeping your pool clean and algae free, and carries a low chlorine presence.
 This product will not bleach your liner or swimsuits and still cost you a lot less than Baqucil/biguanide product lines ever would cost.
 For pool owners who have struggled with expensive, poor performing biguanide-based products, Enjoy(a low chlorine system) will easily beat the performance and save you a lot of time and money.